Sean Monahan leads Flames past Islanders for seventh-straight win

+The Calgary Flames are one of the hottest teams in the NHL right now but they know they’re still not perfect.

-Sean Monahan had a goal and an assist as the Calgary Flames beat the New York Islanders 5-2 on Sunday afternoon to earn their seventh straight win.
+Sean Monahan had a goal and an assist as the Flames beat the New York Islanders 5-2 on Sunday afternoon to earn their seventh straight win.
+Four of Calgary’s goals came in a span of less than five minutes.

+“You have to pile on as many points as you can on these streaks, but keep trying to get better,” said Flames captain Mark Giordano.
+“The key now for us is to not let any parts of our games slip.
+Here and there you see a few mistakes that we shouldn’t be making, but we have to clean those up and keep going forward.”

 Michael Frolik, TJ Brodie, Micheal Ferland and Kris Versteeg also scored for the Flames (36-26-4), who have also won three in a row on home ice at the Scotiabank Saddledome.